PixelWeatherProject/pwos/README.md

 PixelWeather is a weather station network that collects environment data using "nodes" (a collection of microcontrollers and sensors).
 This repository contains the firware for said nodes _(PWOS)_.

+**⚠️WARNING⚠️: You are currently viewing the v2 branch, which is an overhaul of v1, containing many significant changes - including updated hardware support!**

 **⚠️ Note that this project is under development.
 While it is decently stable, is not complete!
 There are missing and incomplete implementations of features.
 Production use is highly discouraged!**

 ### Hardware requirements:
-- Espressif ESP32 microcontroller
+- Espressif ESP32-S3 microcontroller
-    - Generic ESP32 series with Xtensa CPU.
+    - Classic ESP32 and ESP32-C3 series are **no longer supported**!
-    - S3 series and RISC-V (C3) series should work too, but haven't been tested.
-    - 4MB Flash minimum
+    - 4MB Flash **minimum**, 8MB **recommended**, 16MB **best**
+        - Future versions may drop support for 4MB models.
+It's advised to use 8MB models for future-proofing.
         - Read section [Build variants](#build-variants) for details
     - 512KB SRAM (models with less may be sufficient)
     - PSRAM **not** required, it's not used (yet)
-    - Dual core model recommended, but not required
 - 2x resistors for measuring battery voltage.
 Exact values are defined in [`battery.rs`](src/sysc/battery.rs) - `DIVIDER_R1` and `DIVIDER_R2`.
 - Battery - any generic 18650 will do
     - Additional protection circuit recommended